-Since only two of the antigens 5 (Ves v 5 and Pol d 5) are commercially available for routine diagnosis, slgE cross-reactivity with various venom extracts was tested in ImmunoCAP measurements using sera of YJV-allergic patients.
-Thereby, the degree of cross-reactivity was even higher compared to using the antigens 5 as molecular allergens.
-This can be explained by the presence of other cross-reactive allergens such as phospholipases, hyaluronidases and other not yet identified allergens present in all venoms (40).
-In this analysis CCD-based cross reactivity represents only a minor interfering factor since only few patients exhibited slgE to CCDs.
+(40).
+In this analysis, CCD-based cross-reactivity represents only a minor interfering factor because only few patients exhibited sIgE to CCDs.
 Furthermore, we could recently demonstrate the absence of CCDs in European and American PV (21).
 The only ImmunoCAP which showed reduced reactivity was of the fire ant.
 However, this is the only ImmunoCAPs which is loaded with whole body instead of venom extract and, therefore, might show low sensitivity due to the underrepresentation of relevant allergens in the whole protein content.

 Admittedly, the clinical relevance of the observed cross-reactivities and sensitization profiles on a symptom-based level remains unclear due to the fact that most of the patients probably were only stung by one Hymenoptera species and that diagnostic sting provocations are ethically not justifiable.
-Definitely, in the future an extension of this study to patients experiencing field stings by different Hymenoptera species would be of particular interest.
+Definitely, in the future, an extension of this study to patients experiencing field stings by different Hymenoptera species would be of particular interest.

-For discrimination between YJV and PV allergy CAP-inhibition experiments with both venoms were found to be helpful for the correct prescription of immunotherapy (5, 41).
+For discrimination between YJV and PV allergy, CAPinhibition experiments with both venoms were found to be helpful for the correct prescription of immunotherapy (5, 41).
 We performed cross-inhibition experiments in patients with primary sensitization either to YJV or to PV and/or YJV, applying Ves v 5 and Pol d 5.
-In most cases where the disease-eliciting insect was identified by clear clinical history or intradermal skin testing (e.g. patients 26, 30, 44 or 48) the results of the cross-inhibition corresponded to this diagnosis.
-In other cases where the disease-eliciting insect was unknown (e.g. patients 47, 54 and 60) cross-inhibition gave good hints to the relevant venom, although the clinical relevance of these results remains unclear.
-However, for two patients (patients 53 and 61) with negative intradermal skin test to YJV and low slgE to YJV, Pol d 5 and Ves v 5 showed the same inhibitory capacity.
-Nevertheless, inhibition experiments are helpful to identify the patient-relevant insect, however, they are expensive, time consuming, difficult to interpret, and thus rarely used in clinical routine.
+In most cases where the disease-eliciting insect was identified by clear clinical history or intradermal skin testing (e.g., patients 26, 30, 44, or 48), the results of the cross-inhibition corresponded to this diagnosis.
+In other cases where the disease-eliciting insect was unknown (e.g., patients 47, 54, and 60), crossinhibition gave good hints to the relevant venom, although the clinical relevance of these results remains unclear.
+However, for two patients (patients 53 and 61) with negative intradermal skin test to YJV and low sIgE to YJV, Pol d 5, and Ves v 5 showed the same inhibitory capacity.
+Nevertheless, inhibition experiments are helpful to identify the patient-relevant insect; however, they are expensive, timeconsuming, difficult to interpret, and thus rarely used in clinical routine.

 Furthermore, it was proposed that YJV and PV allergy should be discriminated by measurement of the level of sIgE to antigens 5 and phospholipases (20, 41).
-Most of the patients in this study, for whom the allergy-relevant venom was clearly identified, showed higher levels of sIgE to the appropriate antigen 5 and for the others the clinical relevance of the results cannot be figured out with absolute certainty.
-Nevertheless, at least one patient with clear history of YJV allergy had a higher slgE level to Pol d 5 than to Ves v 5 and for many other patients the slgE levels were in a very comparable range.
-Moreover, the amount of slgE to particular allergens is a factor which can depend on other reasons than primary sensitization such as quality of the allergen used for slgE testing, and in many cases, results will be difficult to interpret.
+Most of the patients in this study, for whom the allergy-relevant venom was clearly identified, showed higher levels of sIgE to the appropriate antigen 5, and for the others, the clinical relevance of the results cannot be figured out with absolute certainty.
+Nevertheless, at least one patient with clear history of YJV allergy had a higher sIgE level to Pol d 5 than to Ves v 5, and for many other patients, the sIgE levels were in a very comparable range.
+Moreover, the amount of sIgE to particular allergens is a factor which can depend on other reasons than primary sensitization such as quality of the allergen used for sIgE testing, and in many cases, results will be difficult to interpret.

-Additionally, a subgroup of patients with YJV allergy was assessed for their response to the 7 antigens 5 in BAT, which was proven to be a powerful method to complement accurate diagnostics and to elucidate clinically relevant sensitizations (42).
+Additionally, a subgroup of patients with YJV allergy was assessed for their response to the seven antigens 5 in BAT, which was proven to be a powerful method to complement accurate diagnostics and to elucidate clinically relevant sensitizations (42).
 Although the antigens 5 showed likewise extensive cross-reactivity and various activation profiles, most patients exhibited the strongest response to the antigen 5 they are primarily sensitized to.
-Therefore, in most patients BAT would have been superior in identifying the clinically relevant Hymenoptera species by the recording of dose-response curves and the calculation of half-maximum stimulation as described previously for the dissection of HBV and YJV double-sensitization (11).
+Therefore, in most patients, BAT would have been superior in identifying the clinically relevant Hymenoptera species by the recording of dose-response curves and the calculation of half-maximum stimulation as described previously for the dissection of HBV and YJV double sensitization (11).